Skip to main content

 7. Iron Oxides:

 Another class of minerals, all of which contain iron (FeO3).
-The most common iron oxides are hematite, Fe2O3 ; hydrous iron oxide that are often called limonite and magnetite.
+The most common iron oxides are hematite, Fe2O3; hydrous iron oxides which are often called limonite and magnetite.
 Although less common, these minerals give a distinctive rusty color to some rocks and soils and can act as cementing agents.
-The compact varieties have a hardness of 5.5-6, but earthy form are soft.
+The compact varieties have a hardness of 5.5-6, but earthy forms are soft.
 The luster is sub-metallic.

 8. Gypsum:

-A soft minerals often occurring as a precipitate in sedimentary rocks.
+Soft minerals often occur as a precipitate in sedimentary rocks.
 It is colorless to white and has economic value when found in thick deposits.
 For example, it is used to make drywall.
-Gypsum is water soluble and thus can dissolve under the action of ground water, which can lead to other problems.
+Gypsum is water soluble and thus can dissolve under the action of groundwater, which can lead to other problems.

 Search AboutCivil